zpxp/channel-event/README.md

 # channel-event

+A simple javascript event channel library that can run generator functions, allows async data flows and enables cross component communication.
+Events are scoped to hub instances which means that the scale of the event channels can be controlled and event collisions are non existant.
+Events can be easily debugged via this scoping and built in logging.

 ![Bundlephobia gzip + minified](https://badgen.net/bundlephobia/minzip/channel-event)

-A simple javascript event channel library that can run generator functions, allows for async data flows and cross component communication.
-Events are scoped to hub instances which means that the scale of the event channels can be controlled and event collisions are non existant.
-This also allows for easy debugging.
 Typescript typings are built in, however it will still work in vanila javascript

 ### Installation